mehryaragha/MRIBrainSegmentation/README.md

 # MRIBrainSegmentation
-MRI Brian segmentation using self-organising neural networks and watershed segmentation
+MRI Brain segmentation using self-organising neural networks and watershed segmentation

 This is an implementation of the algorithm proposed in: